dblock/doppler/app/views/content/docs/artists.md

 Key              | Description                                        |
 ----------------:|:---------------------------------------------------|
 id               | Artist ID.                                         |
-updated_at       | Date/time when the status was created.             |
+created_at       | Date/time when the artist was created.             |
-updated_at       | Date/time when the status was last updated.        |
+updated_at       | Date/time when the artist was last updated.        |
 name             | Artist's name.                                     |
 gender           | Artist's gender, typically "male" or "female".     |
 birthday         | Date or time period when the artist was born.      |